kreshuklab/3D-GT-tools/README.md

   Setting to `3` for paint brush results in drawing with a ball of a given size in 3D space, which makes labeling in 3D more smooth and quick, but it's easy to paint something wrong if the object changes quickly between frames.
   For bucket setting to `3` means joining masks, which can be useful for correcting instance segmentation.
 - `Ctrl+Z` works
-- I found it useful to play with the contrast of the image layer to see the borderes of noisy objects more clearly
+- I found it useful to play with the contrast of the image layer to see the borders of noisy objects more clearly
 - Change visible axes with `Ctrl + E` to check that the annotations are consistent in 3D